lewagon/dotfiles/01-Ruby/02-Flow-Array/02-Sorting-the-wagon/README.md

 Type a student name:
 felix
-Type another student name (or press enter to finish):
+Type another student name or press enter to finish:
 Cedric
-Type another student name (or press enter to finish): brice
+Type another student name or press enter to finish: brice
-Type another student name (or press enter to finish):
+Type another student name or press enter to finish:

 Congratulations!
 Your Wagon has 3 students:
 - brice, Cedric and felix